-MA397 Pre-Calculus (H) (2 periods/full year), 1.0 credit Prerequisite: Algebra II (H) and Geometry (H) Recommendation: 80% average in both prerequisites
+MA397 Pre-Calculus (H) (2 periods/full year), 1.0 credit

+Prerequisite: Algebra II (H) and Geometry (H) Recommendation: 80% average in both prerequisites

 This junior level honors course begins by discussing advanced topics in algebra.
 Topics covered include functions and their graphs, finding real and complex roots of functions, and properties of polynomial, rational, radical, exponential, and logarithmic functions.
 The second part of this course focuses on trigonometry.
 During this part of the course, trigonometric functions will be analyzed from both an algebraic and graphical perspective.
 Additional trigonometric concepts include solving triangles, working with trigonometric identities, and applications of trigonometry involving complex numbers.
 The course concludes with a study of parametric equations and polar coordinates, using matrices to solve systems of equations, properties of sequences and series, and mathematical induction.
 If time allows, a brief overview of combinatorics and probability will be included.
-Students will be used to analyze functions and it is highly recommended that students obtain their own graphing calculator.
+Students will be expected to derive many of the formulas introduced throughout the course.
+Additionally, graphing calculators will be used to analyze functions and it is highly recommended that students obtain their own graphing calculator.
 Recommended graphing calculators include the TI-83+, TI-84+, or TI-84+ CE.

-MA382 Algebra II (2 periods/full year), 1.0 credit Prerequisite: MA171 Algebra I Recommendation: 70% or above in prerequisite
+MA382 Algebra II (2 periods/full year), 1.0 credit

+Prerequisite: MA171 Algebra I

+Recommendation: 70% or above in prerequisite